 With a greater level of HQES Attorney involvement in investigations, it might be expected that the number of cases that HQES declined to file would decrease.
 Table VI-1, below, shows the number of cases with District office Identifiers that HQES declined to file, by year, for the past five (5) fiscal years.
-During the past several years there were not any sustained changes in the number of cases that HQES declined to file during the past two (2) years (20 cases per year) was about the same as the average number of cases that HQES declined to file during the preceding three (3) years (21 cases per year).
+During the past several years there were not any sustained changes in the number of cases that HQES declined to file.
+The average number of cases that HQES declined to file during the past two (2) years (20 cases per year) was about the same as the average number of cases that HQES declined to file during the preceding three (3) years (21 cases per year).